azadroymy/InstagramPasswordCracker/README.md

 The slow speeds are due to the timeout and not the fact that this program is written in Python.

-The password list file provided must seperate passwords with a newline.
+The password list file provided must seperate passwords with a newlin

-Usage:

-./insta_cracker [username] < [password list file]